CasP0/memos/README.md

 > This command is only applicable for Unix/Linux systems.
 For Windows, please refer to the detailed [documentation](https://www.usememos.com/docs/install/container-install#docker-on-windows).
 >
 > The `~/.memos/` directory will be used as the data directory on your local machine, while `/var/opt/memos` is the directory of the volume in Docker and should not be modified.
+>
+> You can now refresh all instances with a single command.

 Learn more about [other installation methods](https://www.usememos.com/docs/install).